riongull/dash-incubator-rules/rules.md

 There aren’t any fixed costs, employees or official representatives required for the Incubator to operate.
 There is no  organizational body to speak of, just users interacting with the Protocol defined in this document, and using the Incubator software.
 Instead, any work in developing the App itself or for it’s infrastructure, management or service provision, are offered as Bounties within the App that can be completed by anyone with the right skills and reputation.

-App management, strategy, and roadmap, are decided by quorums of Admin users who are community members with positive reputations of past contribution.
+App management, strategy, and roadmap, are decided by Admin users who are community members with positive reputations of past contributions to Dash.
 They are assigned greater rights to administer the App’s usage and govern its development and strategy.
-Currently the Proposal Owner for the App's funding proposals retains overall control of decision making but this will be decentralized once V1 of the App is mature.
+The Proposal Owner for Incubator's funding proposals to the Dash Network is responsible for mediating the election and removal of users as Admins and ensuring that they and their users adhere to the Rules defined in this document, which is a role that should be decentralized later in the Incubator's roadmap as and when the Dash protocol allows.

 ## 1.6 Licensing